-Artificial body parts such as a foot, finger, hand or arm, has to be efficient, accurate and custom made,
+Researchers at Nottingham University have 3D-printed a prosthetic limb with a reduced risk of infection.
+Artificial body parts, such as a foot, finger, hand, or arm, have to be efficient, accurate, and custom-made.

-there’s no one shoe fits all for prostheses and most prosthetics need to be custom made for individuals.
+there’s no one-size-fits-all all for prostheses; most prostheses need to be custom-made for individuals.

 plus better efficiency.

-Dr Yinfeng He, the project leader says ” For the first time, we were able to demonstrate the possibility of combining complex functions within a customised healthcare device,
+Dr Yinfeng He, the project leader, says ” For the first time, we were able to demonstrate the possibility of combining complex functions within a customized healthcare device. using a computer-aided, material 3D-print technique.”

 The illustration they gave is the creation of a one-piece prosthetic limb or joint to restore a lost finger or leg that fits the patient perfectly.